 Any cleaning product with the above symbol should never be poured down a sink or drain.
-Instead follow the manufacturer’s instructions or using a professional waste collection service.
+Instead, follow the manufacturer’s instructions or use a professional waste collection service.

 Pouring these chemicals down the drain can be deadly to our environment and contaminate our water supply.

 How to Dispose of your cleaning product containers